 The remains of the Holme Head wheel pit and workshop are some of the best in the valley.
 The mill dam is quite large and mostly overgrown, although still holds water.
 It now provides a haven for wildlife.

-Holme Head Wheel was mainly used for grinding cutlery and razors.
-The first recorded use was in 1742 when it was leased to Nicholas Morton & William Shaw.
-By 1936 it was disused but still in good condition.
+Holme Head Wheel was mainly used for grinding knives and razors, the first recorded use being in 1742.
+The building was disused and still in good condition in 1936, but subsequently demolished, so now only a few remains of the building, wheel pit and the wheel spindle, together with the weir and mill dam, can still be seen.
 An archaeological excavation in 2009 found many broken knife blade blanks here.

 HISTORY (C. 1740S–C. 1930s)

 The first record for this location is for a lease in 1742 to Nicholas Morton & William Shaw.
 It was subsequently taken over by Spooners and by 1794, Cadman & Co (razor makers) were running 11 trows and employing 15 men.
 The waterwheel was 11 ft diameter by 8 ft wide (c.
 3.4 m x 2.4 m).

 An auction notice of 1858 described the site as “situate on one of the best streams in the neighbourhood for water power ….
 There are at present two Saw Troughs, one Glazier and five Table Troughs …”.

 Holme Head Wheel was unusual in the valley as, together with Mousehole Forge, it did not originally belong to the Manor of Sheffield but to the Manor of Owlerton.
 By 1905 the site was owned by Sheffield Waterworks Company, who let it to several tenants.
 It was disused but still in good condition in 1936.